aboderinsamuel/aboderinsamuel/README.md

 # 💫 About Me:
-Hi, I’m Smuel P.S.
+Hi, I’m Samuel P.S.
 Seun (favorite name)!!<br>🚀 Aspiring Software Engineer<br>📚 Studying Computer Engineering @ University of Lagos<br>👩🏽‍💻 Worked remotely with Canada-based NGOs as a Full-Stack Engineer<br>🛠️ Challenges?
 I face them with resilience and always aim for the zenith<br>💡 Let's code and innovate the world together!

 ## 🌐 Socials: